prbasyal-amd/ROCm/docs/compatibility/pytorch-compatibility.rst

         those on separate machines.
       - 1.8
       - 5.4
-    * - RPC Device Map Passing
-      - RPC Device Map Passing in PyTorch refers to a feature of the Remote Procedure Call (RPC) framework that enables developers to control and specify how tensors are transferred between devices during remote operations.
-It allows fine-grained management of device placement when sending tensors across nodes in distributed training or execution scenarios.
-      - 1.9
-      -
     * - Gloo
       - Gloo is designed for multi-machine and multi-GPU setups, enabling efficient communication and synchronization between processes.
 Gloo is